 25 Ectoedemia intimella, mine and larva - details as above.
 Note the mine running along the petiole before entering the leaf blade and also the twin lines of frass.

-29 Ectoedemia atricollis, larva and mine in Hawthorn, the towpath at Copley, Oct.1st 09.
-A classic Ectoedemia mine starting as a narrow gallery, in this case along the edge of the leaf, and then opening out in to a blotch.
+29 Ectoedemia atricollis, larva and mine in Hawthorn, Bankhouse wood on Aug.
+23rd 2017.
+A typical Ectoedemia mine starting as a narrow gallery, in this case along the edge of the leaf, and then opening out in to a blotch.
 The dark head of the larva separates it from Stigmella hybnerella.

 38 Ectoedemia subbimaculella, mine in oak, Bankhouse wood, Nov.26th 2010.
-The diagnostic "v" shaped slit is just visible against the midrib and vein which allows some frass to escape.
+The diagnostic "v" shaped slit is just visible against the midrib and vein which allows the frass to escape.
 This "green island" mine was found on the woodland floor amongst some early snowfall.
-This is my only record.

 40 Bohemannia pulverosella mine on cultivated apple, Skircoat Green allotments, July 3rd 2017.
 One of at least three mines present.